New renderings of proposed Tennessee Titans stadium - NewsBreak

 “We envision a potential new stadium that makes our community proud and enhances the reputation of our great city and state,” said Nihill in a news release.
 “We’re focused on designing a stadium capable of hosting a prestigious international event on a Sunday and a steady flow of impactful community programming later that same week.
 This is a building that would serve Nashville and Tennessee for generations.”

-The 1.7 million square feet stadium will cost about $2.1 billion, at no extra cost to the taxpayers , according to Mayor John Cooper.Proposed new stadium for the Titans: Who’s going to pay for it?
+The 1.7 million square feet stadium will cost about $2.1 billion, at no extra cost to the taxpayers , according to Mayor John Cooper.‘It puts us in another league’: Memphis proposing $684M sports upgrade, new soccer stadium

 Some key features of the design include a capacity of about 60,000, a non-retractable dome, a high-tech ETFE translucent roof, exterior spaces with panoramic views of the city, better sight lines for spectators and a 12,000 sq. ft. dedicated space for the community that can be used for education purposes and events.